osmcode/osmium-tool/man/osmium-check-refs.md

 # OPTIONS

 -i, --show-ids
 :   Print all missing IDs to STDOUT.
-If you don't give this option, only a
+If you don't specify this option, only a
     summary is shown.

 -r, --check-relations